He Who Follows Me

 March 11, 1938.

-It is impossible to get any material together that will help me in my work.
-Everywhere we go, he’s there also.
+It’s impossible to get any material together that will help me in my work.
+Everywhere we go, HE is there also.

 March 16, 1938.

-The clerk told us this guy had said it was OK for us to go ahead because he was going to follow us.
+This morning, the clerk at the front desk told us that a strange man came in and left a message for us.
+He said it was OK for us to go on ahead because he was going to follow us…

 March 22, 1938.

-He left a message with the lady at the desk lady telling us that he would be in touch.
+HE left a message with the lady at the desk telling us that he would be in touch.

 April 7, 1938.